A Bayes Factor Framework for Unified Parameter Estimation and Hypothesis Testing

-As~\eqref{eq:bf01update} shows, the Bayes factor represents the data-based core of the Bayesian belief calculus.
-It remains useful even if one rejects the idea of assigning probabilities to $H_0$ and $H_1$, since this is not necessary \citep{Goodman1999}.
+As~\eqref{eq:bf01update} shows, the Bayes factor represents the data-based core of the Bayesian belief calculus since it transforms the prior odds of $H_0$ versus $H_1$ to the corresponding posterior odds \citep{Goodman1999}.
 The alternative expression of the Bayes factor in equation~\eqref{eq:bf01predictive} shows that this update is dictated by the relative predictive accuracy of the two hypotheses.
 That is, the posterior odds of the null hypothesis $H_{0}$ increase if it outperforms the competing alternative hypothesis $H_{1}$ in predicting the data $y$, and vice versa \citep{Good1952, Gneiting2007}.
+Since the Bayes factor remains the same for any pair of prior hypothesis probabilities $p(H_0)$ and $p(H_1)$, it remains useful to different analysts with different prior hypothesis probabilities, or even if one rejects the idea of assigning probabilities to $H_0$ and $H_1$.
+However, this does not mean that the Bayes factor does not depend on any prior distributions; in fact, it can be quite sensitive to the priors assigned to the parameters $\psi$ (and $\theta$) under $H_0$ and $H_1$, respectively \citep{Kass1995}.
+We will return to the choice of parameter priors in Section~\ref{sec:priorchoice}.
 Finally, the last equation~\eqref{eq:bf01compute} shows how the Bayes factor can be calculated, i.e., by dividing the likelihood of $y$ under the null value $\theta_0$ (possibly integrated over the prior of $\psi$ under $H_0$) by the likelihood of $y$ integrated over the prior of $\theta$ (and possibly $\psi$) under~$H_1$.
-The priors for $\theta$ and $\psi$ may also be point priors, in which case the Bayes factor reduces to a likelihood ratio.
+The priors for $\theta$ and $\psi$ may also be point mass priors, in which case the Bayes factor reduces to a likelihood ratio.